Road safety: Background

-Road traffic crashes have become one of the world's largest public-health and injury-prevention problems.
+Traffic collisions have become one of the world's largest public-health and injury-prevention problems.
 The issue is all the more acute because the victims are overwhelmingly healthy before their crashes.
 According to the World Health Organization (WHO), more than 1 million people are killed on the world's roads each year.
 A report published by the WHO in 2004 estimated that some 1.2 million people were killed and 50 million injured in traffic collisions on the roads around the world each year and that traffic accidents were the leading cause of death among children 10–19 years of age.
 The report also noted that the problem was most severe in developing countries and that simple prevention-measures could halve the number of deaths.

 The standard measures used in assessing road safety interventions are fatalities and killed-or-seriously-injured (KSI) rates, usually expressed per billion (109) passenger kilometres.
 Countries using older road-safety paradigms replace KSI rates with crash rates – for example, crashes per million vehicle-miles.

 Vehicle speed within the human tolerances for avoiding serious injury and death is a key goal of modern road-design, because impact speed affects the severity of injury both to vehicle occupants and to pedestrians.
 For occupants, Joksch (1993) found the probability of death for drivers in multi-vehicle collisions increased as the fourth power of impact speed (often referred to by the mathematical term δv ("delta V"), meaning change in velocity).
 Injuries are caused by sudden, severe acceleration (or deceleration); this is difficult to measure.
 However, crash reconstruction techniques can estimate vehicle speeds before a crash.
 Therefore, the change in speed is used as a surrogate for acceleration.
 This enabled the Swedish Road Administration to identify the KSI risk curves using actual crash-reconstruction data which led to the human tolerances for serious injury and death referenced above.